As comedian Jerry Seinfeld says, the fear of public speaking is more common than the fear of death.

 One of the best places you can practice and improve is Toastmasters International.
 They're a worldwide organization focused on providing an incredibly supportive environment to learn and grow into an amazing public speaker.

-If you’d like to learn how to picture and memorize abstract words (non-nouns), sign up for your FREE video training.
+If you’d like to learn how to picture and memorize abstract words (non-nouns), sign up for 'The 3 Essential Techniques'.

 Leave a comment below and tell me about the best speech you've ever given :)